imjsElectron/native-dialog/README.md

 # NODE-DIALOG

-Native dialog for mac than can be prompt from node
+Native dialog for mac than can be used from node

 # How To Use